Sep 17, 2021

 Around 1.5 million jobs are created per year through small businesses.
 Although the current global political and economic climate is uncertain, business owners remain confident and optimistic.

 Successful businesses have one thing in common: they solve some type of problem.
-This way, they’ll know who their target audience is and how they can scale their business.
+This way, they’ll know how to cater to the audience with their business ideas is and scale even further.

-To avoid failure, small business owners must ensure the product they offer has a place in the market.
+To avoid failure, small business owners must ensure the trends of their products in the market.

 This phenomenon is caused by several factors: a low volume of applicants for each advertised job (55.3%), high staff turnover (15.2%), and a lack of recruiting budget (15.2%).